core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 ### Single Group Request to Multiple Proxies ### {#multicasting-to-proxies}

-A client might send a group request to multiple proxies at once (e.g., over IP multicast), so that each and every of those proxies forwards it to the servers in the CoAP group.
+A client might send a group request to multiple proxies at once (e.g., over IP multicast), so that each of those proxies forwards it to the servers in the CoAP group.
 Assuming that no message loss occurs and that N proxies receive and forward the group request, this has the following implications.

 * Each server receives N copies of the group request, i.e., one copy from each proxy.